Slavery and human trafficking statement

 - Respect the principles of freedom of association and collective bargaining

-- Recognize the importance of land rights as well as the principle of free, prior, and informed consent (FPIC), as outlined in our Palm Oil Statement, and support implementation of FPIC by national authorities.
+- Recognize the importance of land rights as well as the principle of free, prior, and informed consent (FPIC) and support implementation of FPIC by national authorities.

 Employee Code of Conduct